Authentication and Login

 This topic describes the default, "best practices" login and user authentication system that is recommended for Remoting SDK applications that require user-level security.
 This system is built on top of the Remoting SDK architecture, so you can also use a different system or use the principles outlined here in different ways to better suit your particular needs.

 By default, the instances of your Remoting SDK service are created without reference to a specific client, and subsequent calls into your server might be served by different instances.
 You cannot assume that field values from a previous call are still accessible when the next call from a client comes in.
 This is what makes Remoting SDK servers stateless and forms the foundation of proper scalability.

-service instances processing the request.
-There could be a different instance for each call, or they might even be running on different physical servers in a server farm, but data is persisted between calls.provide a means of storing client-specific information in a separate storage that is independent of the actual
+Sessions provide a means of storing client-specific information in a separate storage that is independent of the actual service instances processing the request.
+There could be a different instance for each call, or they might even be running on different physical servers in a server farm, but data is persisted between calls.

-For authentication, ais used to store the identity (and possibly details about the privileges) of the user as he logs in.
+For authentication, a session is used to store the identity (and possibly details about the privileges) of the user as he logs in.
 This information is then available in subsequent data access calls.
-If no or no valid login information is found in a data call (because the user did not authenticate correctly before), the request will be rejected immediately.
+If no session or no valid login information is found in a data call (because the user did not authenticate correctly before), the request will be rejected immediately.

 Login and the Service Base Classes